 - Lolli Ross, Assistant Executive Director, Quality Improvement and Staff Development

-- Sandy Mislow, Regional Coordinator, Self-Advocacy Association of NYS (SANYS)
+- Sandy Mislow, Regional Coordinator, Advocacy Association of NYS (SANYS)

 - Erica Martinez, Self-advocate and Speaker from the SANYS organization